Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - sea salt to taste

-While the gnocchi are boiling add some butter to a large sauté pan over high heat until melted and lightly smoking.
+- While the gnocchi is boiling add some butter to a large sauté pan over high heat until melted and lightly smoking.

-Once the gnocchi are floating transfer them to the pan with butter and saute for 2 to 3 minutes or until browned.
+- Once the gnocchi is floating transfer them to the pan with butter and saute for 2 to 3 minutes or until browned.